NY Giants Punter Steve Weatherford Launches Project Prom

 Right before the joyous holiday season, and smack in the middle of the football season, NY Giants punter Steve Weatherford launched a brand new program, Project Prom.
 This initiative will present a glamorous evening for high school students who suffered hardships as a result of Hurricane Sandy last fall.

 Weatherford is no stranger to philanthropic work; he is just continuing his help to kids and the community by launching this annual program.
-Currently, he is a Fitness Ambassador for the Boys and Girls Club of NJ, a “head coach” for Wellness in Schools, and also represents Second Chance Toys, Breast Cancer Awareness Foundation, Rush the Punter, Kicks for Kids, and The Steve Weatherford Charity for Ghana as a spokesperson and role model.
+Currently, he is a Fitness Ambassador for the Boys and Girls Club of NJ, a “head coach” for Wellness in Schools, and represents Second Chance Toys, Breast Cancer Awareness Foundation, Rush the Punter, Kicks for Kids, and The Steve Weatherford Charity for Ghana as a spokesperson and role model.

 To be considered for this new program, the high school seniors at the annually chosen school will put in writing the hardships they have had to overcome since the storm and submit their words in an essay contest.
-A panel of educators and experts will narrow the essays down to 20 finalists, and Weatherford will choose the winning 10 students.
+A panel of educators and experts will narrow the essays down to 20 finalist, and Weatherford will chose the winning 10 students.
 Those chosen as winners will have the pleasure of Prom Night with Weatherford himself and some of his NY Football Giants teammates!

 No outfit?
 No car?
 Have no fear!
 All the necessities will be provided for an extra special evening to remember.